 While we cannot undo the tremendous harm done to victims, we have the responsibility to provide concrete steps to facilitate their healing.
 For many years, the first action taken by the Archdiocese when an abuse allegation is made against a representative of the Church has been to offer assistance with healing.
 The individual chooses the treatment provider, and the Archdiocese pays for the counseling or other treatment for as long as it is helpful to the abuse victim.
 The same offer is made for the individual's family members.
 This offer is made regardless of the age of the incident and despite the fact that there is no legal obligation to do so.
 In some cases, cash settlements are appropriate and have been paid.
-To date, more than \$6.5 million has been paid for victim counseling and direct assistance to survivors.
+To date, more than \$6.5M has been paid for victim counseling and direct assistance to survivors.

-Despite our long-standing and strenuous efforts to reach out to victims and protect children, we expect that proposed legislation will be introduced again this year (as it has been in four of the last five years) that would permit trial lawyers to bring civil lawsuits for money damages based on incidents that are alleged to have occurred many decades ago.
-The proposed legislation would retroactively suspend for two years the statute of limitations for civil child sexual abuse cases against perpetrators and private institutions such as dioceses, parishes, and schools regardless of how long ago the alleged abuse occurred.
+Despite our long-standing and strenuous efforts to reach out to victims and protect children, proposed legislation has been introduced again this year (as it has been in four of the last five years) that would permit trial lawyers to bring civil lawsuits for money damages based on incidents that are alleged to have occurred many decades ago.
+The legislation, House Bill 858, sponsored by Delegate Eric Bromwell, would extend the statute of limitations for claims in the future from 25 years of age to 50 years of age, and also allow a one year window for trial lawyers to file suits against perpetrators and private institutions such as dioceses, parishes, and schools for over \$1 million per claim, no matter how long ago in the past the alleged abuse occurred.
 The Archdiocese is opposed to this legislation for four important reasons.

 First, the legislation will do nothing to protect children.
-The proposed legislation has no provisions to increase awareness of child abuse, promote counseling, toughen criminal penalties, or mandate background checks for employees and volunteers.
+House Bill 858 has no provisions to increase awareness of child abuse, promote counseling, toughen criminal penalties, or mandate background checks for employees and volunteers.
 In fact, by condoning long delays during which abuse may continue, the legislation would undermine current child protection laws that require the immediate reporting of child abuse.
 It must be pointed out that this legislation does not impact time limits on criminal actions.
 In Maryland, gratefully, there is no time limit on the prosecution of felonies, and a person who commits child abuse can be prosecuted until the day he dies.

-Second, the proposed legislation is unfair because it forces the Church of today to pay millions of dollars for incidents that are alleged to have occurred many decades ago.
-The legislation would change the rules of our legal system to retroactively permit claims regardless of how long ago they are alleged to have occurred.
+Second, the legislation is unfair because it forces the Church of today to pay millions of dollars for incidents that are alleged to have occurred many decades ago.
+The bill would change the rules of our legal system to retroactively permit claims regardless of how long ago they are alleged to have occurred.
 For example, California passed a similar law in 2002 and half of the lawsuits filed against the Diocese of San Diego involved priests who were dead, and some of the lawsuits involved allegations of abuse dating back to the 1940s.
 Statutes of limitations in civil lawsuits are designed to protect the interests of all parties and help guarantee that legal disputes are resolved in a timely and fair fashion.
 Statutes of limitations ensure that witnesses are available, memories are fresh, and documents are intact, and they apply to virtually every type of civil claim.
 They are relied on by people and organizations in our nation of laws to plan their affairs.
 The Maryland Court of Appeals, the state's highest court, recognized this when it ruled that it is unconstitutional to revive retroactively a lawsuit that had been barred by limitations, which is what the legislation in question proposes to do.